Ideas and Procedures for All Catalina Fleet 69

 following and the social chair has to track it all, after each

-1 small and 2 large tables, large
+cruise, which sometimes isn't easy: 1 small and 2 large tables, large

 3-burner stove, and grills to put over a campfire.

-shoreline is in equal or better condition than how we found it.
+or better condition than how we found it.

 Before each cruise notice goes out,